awslabs/amazon-s3-find-and-forget/docs/COST_OVERVIEW.md

 ## Other Supporting Services

-During the deployment the solution uses [AWS CodeBuild], [AWS CodePipeline] and [AWS Lambda] custom resources to deploy the front-end and the back-end.
+During deployment, the solution uses [AWS CodeBuild], [AWS CodePipeline] and [AWS Lambda] custom resources to deploy the frontend and the backend.
 [AWS Fargate] uses [Amazon Elastic Container Registry] to store container images.

 # Solution Cost Estimate